jonathansamines/access-logs-aborted-requests/README.md

 #### Aborted request

-Log is not even generated
+Log is not created.
+There is an [open pull request](https://github.com/pinojs/pino-http/pull/123) to fix it.

 ```bash
 -